7 Medicinal Herbs for the Natural Dye Garden

 This is my favourite plant, not only for dyeing but for its awesome herbal properties.
 Woad (Isatis tinctoria) is one of the few broad-spectrum antibiotic plants.
 In the dye world, woad is one of the few blue dye plants.
 While both woad leaves and roots are used in herbal preparations, it is only the leaves that are used in natural dyeing.

 Woad is a biannual plant, with the first year leaves being preferred for dyeing, and the fall first-year roots being preferred for medicine.

 Woad will produce a large number of seeds and has been classed as a potentially invasive plant in the Western states.
 However, if you are using it for both dye and medicine, you probably will not have a problem.
 Just don’t let it self-seed in its second year.

-The colors achievable from woad are wide and varied, if you want to know how to extract blue from the woad plant, or any of its other beautiful colors, you can check out “extracting indigo from the woad plant” and “the colors of the woad plant” on my own blog, Wearing Woad.
+The colours achievable from woad are wide and varied, if you want to know how to extract blue from the woad plant or any of its other beautiful colours, you can check out “extracting indigo from the woad plant” and “the colours of the woad plant” on the blog, Wearing Woad.

 Are you ready to explore natural dyes from your herb garden?

 Using these 7 double-duty herbs will give you the three primary colors in your natural dye vat, with cleavers for red, woad for blue, and the 5 other plants for varying shades of yellow.
 Once you begin playing with natural dyes, you’ll notice that the colours are not just one colour.
 Each natural dye shade is made up of many different hues.
 These different hues can be overdyed with other hues to give you every colour of the rainbow.
 Add an after dip in iron water to sadden the colour or a dip in copper water to shift the colour toward green.
 You’ll be amazed at the depth of colour you can achieve with these plants that serve as medicinal as well as natural dye herbs.
 And you won’t have to give up much garden space to do it.